 For most of us, bank visits have been a tiring task.
-Age-old working modules, processes and legacy systems are few things that increase the difficulty for every customer visiting banks.
-Traditional systems, segmented databases and local branches constricted the banking industry for decades.
+Age-old working modules, processes, and legacy systems are a few things that increase the difficulty for every customer visiting banks.
+Traditional systems, segmented databases, and local branches constricted the banking industry for decades.

-But that’s not the case any more.
-Given the new landscape and difficulties of an ongoing pandemic has pushed the banking sector to consider agility with the cloud.
-Remote working, lockdown, customer retention and revenue generation are few factors contributing to this faster adoption of cloud tech in banking.
+But that’s not the case anymore.
+The new landscape and difficulties of an ongoing pandemic have pushed the banking sector to consider agility with the cloud.
+Remote working, lockdown, customer retention, and revenue generation are a few factors contributing to this faster adoption of cloud tech in banking.
 The industry’s need for innovation and seamless technology has compelled quicker adoption and migration to cloud technology.